piotrjwegrzyn/window-blinds/README.md

 * 1x resistor 500 Ohm
 * 1x LED
 * 1x button switch
+* 1x capacitor 2.2 mF
+* 1x rectifier diode

 ### Circut
 ![circut.png](docs/circut.png)

+### Description
+Unfortunatelly, ESP8266 does not provide 5V output pins, so there is external power input to circut.
+5V input is required to power on microservo and can be used as input standalone (via Vin pin on ESP8266).
 ### Functionalities
 * WiFi connectivity, broadcast and simple management
 * photoresistor's resistance measurement